Frequently Asked Questions

 Once your documents are complete, we will have another in-person meeting to sign all of your documents.
 Most of these documents need to be notarized, and some need to be witnessed.
 Kaitlin will either meet you herself or will work with a mobile notary to get this done for you at your convenience.
 Kaitlin will then take all of your signed documents to make copies and put together your Estate Plan Portfolio binder.
 We will then mail or otherwise deliver your portfolio and all of your originals to you within the following week.
 Please note, Sunset Legal is a paperless office, we will only retain a pdf copy of your documents stored on the Cloud.

-Our relationship does not end once you receive your signed documents.
-We offer a complimentary review for our clients at least once every three years to make sure that your plan still accurately reflects your needs as your circumstances and the law changes.
-You can also opt in to receive ongoing communications from us with tips and education through following us on social media.
+Technically, the attorney-client relationship ends once the plan is completed and we do that final check-in meeting.
+Moving forward, at this time we do offer a complimentary review for our clients at least once every three years to make sure that your plan still accurately reflects your needs as your circumstances and the law changes.
 Please contact us immediately if you experience any life-changing event, such as marriage, divorce, inheritance, death, or the birth of a child that may impact your planning.
 We look forward to serving you and your family through all of life's changes.

 I have a will.
 That's estate planning, right?